Bank Teller Assessment Test - Online Preparation

 If you are interested in becoming a bank teller, you will likely be required to take a Bank Teller Test.
 The Teller Test examines the candidate's work habits by assessing particular areas such as technical skills, organization, efficiency, time management, and self-discipline.

 |Bank Teller Practice Pack|

 Full length bank teller assessment test + additional practice drills, all with detailed explanations

 What Is a Bank Teller?A bank teller is a bank employee who directly deals with a majority of the bank’s customers.
 Tellers are required to have a high school diploma (or equivalent) and experience in handling cash.
 Since tellers have a lot of interaction with customers, it is important that they are friendly and able to provide customers with information about their bank accounts clearly and effectively.
 On-the-job training is provided by most banks.
 Tellers are the most likely to identify and end potentially fraudulent transactions, preventing financial losses, as they work first and foremost with customers.

 Bank Teller Skills TestIn addition to submitting an application and attending an interview, many banks will require applicants to take a bank teller assessment test to determine if a candidate is suitable for the teller position.
 This test assesses:

 - Bank teller skills

 - Bank teller logic

 The Teller Assessment, much like the Clerical Aptitude Test, analyzes work habits of a candidate by assessing certain areas such as technical skills, self-discipline, efficiency, time management, and organization.
 The test is usually comprised of two sections, verbal fluency and math, and is allotted 45-55 minutes.
-It is usually administered on a computer, with scrap paper provided for math problems.
-The test may also be administered as a paper-and-pencil exam.
+It is generally administered on a computer, with scrap paper provided for math problems.
+The Bank Teller Test may also be administered as a paper-and-pencil exam.